Vancouver Property Group LLC | Real Estate Firm License #25011405

 This pamphlet describes the legal duties owed by a real estate broker to all parties in a transaction, and the specific additional duties owed to the broker's own client.
 Key points covered in the pamphlet include:

-You may obtain a copy of "The Law of Real Estate Agency" pamphlet:
+You may obtain a copy of the "Real Estate Brokerage in Washington" pamphlet:

 Washington State law (RCW 18.86) recognizes several types of agency relationships in real estate transactions.
 Understanding your relationship with a broker is important before entering any agreement.
 The following are the primary agency relationship types you may encounter: